Help for troubleshooting specifically numba is provided at at this readthedocs page

 pip install --upgrade pip pip3 install --upgrade pip

-If you are still facing installation issues please raise an issue on the GitHub issues page.
+If you are still having issues with installation, please raise an issue on the autolens_workspace issues page with a description of the problem and your system setup (operating system, Python version, etc.).

 PyAutoLens scripts assume that the